OliviaRodri/CEA_DEEP_LEARNING/branch_larrydodson.md

 ## Overview

-  Abc ... .
+  What is a Food Desert? - The USDA defines living in a food desert as living more than one mile from a supermarket in urban/suburban areas, and more than 10 miles from a supermarket in rural areas.
+These are areas of limited access to healthy, nutritious and affordable food.
+Food Deserts are also categorized by population density, the level of access to transportation, and income levels of the populations in these areas.
+The information that would be available by identifying Food Desert locations can help people mitigate access to helthy, lower cost food for their communities.

    ### Purpose
-   To prepare ... .

-   What is a Food Desert?

-  The USDA defines living in a food desert as: Living more than one mile from a supermarket in urban/suburban areas, and more than 10 miles from a supermarket in rural areas. (*Cite this*)
+   To apply machine learning and neural networks, and using the features within the provided dataset, create a binary classifier that is capable of predicting locations that are potentially Food Deserts.

    The deliverables are:
    - Deliverable 1: Presentation
    - Deliverable 2: GitHub